Thomé H. Fang and A. N.

 (1924), one year before Whitehead’s arrival at Harvard (1925).
 Paradoxically,

-spirit and in temperament, of all the great philosophical minds of 20th
+temperament, of all the great philosophical minds of 20th century

 With such a historical background in